 Most employers need a Labour Market Impact Assessment (LMIA) before they can hire a temporary foreign worker.
-Before the hiring process begins, you must first determine if you need an LMIA.
+Before the hiring process begins, you must first determine if you need an LMIA or if an LMIA exemption applies.

-A full list of LMIA and work permit exemptions can be found below.
+A full list of work permit and LMIA exemptions can be found below.

 An LMIA is a legal document assessing the potential impact of a Canadian employer hiring foreign workers.
 The reason that an LMIA exists is to make sure that jobs in Canada are made available to Canadian citizens or permanent residents first.
 Employers, in most circumstances, can only hire an international worker/ employee if they have a positive LMIA confirming that: